Drugged Driving—What You Should KnowLast Updated: Wednesday, May 3, 2017

-A recent national survey showed 20% of nighttime weekend drivers tested positive for illegal, prescription, or OTC drugs that can impair driving.
-(Drug-Impaired Driving, Feb.
-2015, GAO-15-293.
+A recent national survey showed 22.5% of nighttime weekend drivers tested positive for illegal, prescription, or OTC drugs that can impair driving.
+(Drug-Impaired Driving: A Guide for States, April 2017.
 NHTSA 2014 Drug-Impaired Driving Survey)

 What happens when you use drugs and drive?
 Marijuana can decrease a person’s ability to drive a car.
 It slows reaction time, impairs a driver’s concentration and attention, and reduces hand-eye coordination.
 It is dangerous to drive after mixing alcohol and marijuana.
 Driving after using prescription drugs or over-the-counter medicine, such as cough suppressants, antihistamines, sleeping aids, and anti-anxiety medications may impair driving ability.